- What is Optus return policy?

 - Can I move plans if I change my mind?

 Yes, however fees can apply.
 If a change of rate plan, upgrade or handset pay out fee applies you will be informed before committing to the change.

 What is meant by 'good working order'?

-The phone needs to be in "good working order", when you return it either for an upgrade or at the end of your lease.
+The phone needs to be in “good working order” when you return it for an upgrade.
 This means the phone is fully functional - that is, it makes and receives calls and texts, connects to the internet, and is not physically damaged, except for normal wear and tear as reasonably determined by us.
 For example, the phone:

 - Can power on and off.